superham/VisBox/Config/README.md

-This directory contains usefull configuration OS specific files for the visbox enviroment.
+This directory contains useful OS specific configuration files for the visbox enviroment.